-Instructions: (This entire form should be completed in English) First, fill out the lesson plan details at the top of the page.
+Instructions: (This entire form should be completed in English.)
+First, fill out the lesson plan details at the top of the page.
 Then, state the communicative goal of your lesson in the box provided.
 Lastly, write your lesson plan in the space provided.
 MAKE TWO COPIES!
 BRING one to your instructor before the lesson and keep a copy for yourself (or transfer your copy to note cards).

-I. Lesson Plan Details
+l.
+Lesson Plan Details

 a.
-Student's Name:

-b.
-Target Language:
+Student's Name: b.
+Target Language: c.

-c.
 Date of Lesson:

 II.
 Communicative Goal

-The communicative objective should be stated in terms of the communicative task or function that you want the students to perform.
+The communicative objective should to perform. l be stated in terms of the communicativ ve task or function that you want the students

-Ill.
-Lesson plan activities and allotted time (use the back if necessary)
+III.
+Lesson plan activities and d allotted time (use the back if necessary)

 Presentation:

 Practice:

 Application:

 Assessment: